vikingeducation/prep_basics/test-yourself-answers.md

 #### Ruby on Rails

 Ruby on Rails is the amazing web framework for creating awesome web applications.
-If you want to live on edge, RoR is the right choice.
+It was created as an internal tool by David Heinemeier Hansson(DHH) for use at Basecamp, then extracted to create Rails.
+It has been widely adopted for its ease of use and limitless customizability.
+Rails is coded in Ruby and follows a naming convention to make things easier.

 #### Command Line